 If Authentication frame includes a Finite Cyclic Group field, then the AP shall first determine whether the indicated finite cyclic group in the received FILS Authentication frame is supported.

 If the indicated finite cyclic group in the received FILS Authentication frame is not supported, the AP shall respond with an Authentication frame with the Authentication algorithm number set to 4 (FILS authentication) (see 8.4.1.1 (Authentication Algorithm Number field)) and the Status Code field set to 77 (Authentication is rejected because the offered finite cyclic group is not supported) and shall terminate the exchange.

+If PFS is being used, the STA’s public key shall be converted from an octet string to an element according to the conversion in 11.3.7.2.5 (Octet string to element conversion).
+Then the AP shall validate the STA’s public key in a group-specific fashion as described in 5.6.2.3 of NIST SP800-56A R2.
+If validation fails the AP shall terminate the exchange.

 The AP shall check whether PMKSA caching is being attempted by the presence of the PMKID List element.